The economics of robbing banks, crime does pay – but not very much

 [8] Willis, K. (2006) Armed robbery: Who commits it and why?
 Trends & Issues in Crime and Criminal Justice, No. 328, Government of Australia.
 Professor Barry Reilly is at the Department of Economics at the University of Sussex; Professors Neil Rickman and Robert Witt are at the school of economics at the University of Surrey.

-One response to “The economics of robbing banks, crime does pay – but not very much
+1 responses to “The economics of robbing banks, crime does pay – but not very much

 1. This is the perfect site for anyone who wishes to find out